ECB promises stimulus buys 'as long as necessary'

 Draghi, whose pledge in 2012 that the ECB would do “whatever it takes” to save the euro is credited with helping restore stability at the peak of the bloc’s debt crisis, stressed the currency zone needed more support.

-“Incoming information since the last Governing Council meeting indicates a more protracted weakness of the euro area economy, the persistence of prominent downside risks, and muted inflationary pressures,” he told a news conference.
+“Incoming information since the last Governing Council meeting indicates a more protracted weakness of the euro area economy, the persistence of prominent downside risks, and muted inflationary pressures,” he said.

 Indeed the ECB’s initial, unprecedented 2.6-trillion-euro bond purchase scheme since the financial crisis has had only limited success in stimulating activity.

-Data earlier on Thursday showed euro zone industrial production fell for a second month in July, while Germany’s Ifo institute predicted a recession in Europe’s economic powerhouse in the third quarter.
+Data earlier showed euro zone industrial production fell for a second month in July, while Germany’s Ifo institute predicted a recession in Europe’s economic powerhouse in the third quarter.

 “Will the more aggressive ECB stance make a difference?
 Not much,” concluded analyst Holger Schmieding at Berenberg.